apt-setup is used to generate an /etc/apt/sources.list for the installed

 tests each line of the file and comments out lines that do not work, and

-exits zero if all deb and deb-src lines in the file are ok, 30 if the
+exits nonzero if all deb and deb-src lines in the file failed.

 Generators should add both "deb" lines and corresponding